soundmeter-live/webserver/README.md

 ### _POST_ `/api/add-points`

 Adds a set of new data points to the server.
-Each point needs a timestamp, as well as a numerical value representing the loudness at that time.
+Each point needs an epoch timestamp in **milliseconds**, as well as a numerical value representing the loudness at that time.

 **BODY**